podondra/gym-rl/surveys/reinforcement-learning.md

 Most of basic reinforcement learning algorithms involve a notion of value functions.
-They define the notion of how a state or a state and an action pair is good in terms of future rewards that can be expected.
+They define the notion of how a state or a pair of state and action is good in terms of future rewards that can be expected.
 The value of a state is denoted \\(v\_{\pi}(s)\\), called *state-value function for policy \\(\pi\\)* and for MPDs is formally: